 So, that's what we do and how much we do it for.
 In the interest of full disclosure: our rates are significantly less than the industry average, and it's entirely possible that larger online PR agencies have more contacts and resources than we currently have access to.
 For all we know, they're worth every penny of $20,000 a month.
 When it comes to overall social media marketing value, though, we really can't be beat.

 We're also ridiculously talented, extraordinarily crafty when it comes to PR and exceptionally awesome to work with — if you're a good fit for the services we offer.
 The truth of the matter is that some people just aren't ready to hire a professional social media marketing agency, and we have to turn some of them away.
+Interested in our consulting services?
+We'll train anyone you want on the ins and outs of social media for a one-time $1500 fee, which includes 5 hours of training via GoTo Meeting or Skype and our social media guide.
 Want to find out if you're a good fit?
 Check out the five things to ask yourself before hiring people like us, and if you think we'd make a good team shoot us an e-mail!